 What is the best way to clean Makeup Brushes?

-Foundation, and other cream based products can be a nightmare to remove from Brushes, so it's worthwhile buying a Silicone Scrubber Board or Mat*.
-Just run your brush over the Mat and swirl to remove even the most stubborn of product.
+Foundation, and other cream based products can be a nightmare to remove from brushes, so it's worthwhile buying a Silicone Scrubber Board or Mat*.
+Just run your brush over the amt and swirl to remove even the most stubborn of product.

 What are the Best Makeup Brush Cleaners?

 The best makeup cleaners are the automatic ones that spin the brush in water (and cleaning solution) and then dry them, also by spinning.
 Ones like this StylPro Makeup Brush Cleaner and Dryer*.

 You can get cheaper versions like this one from Amazon*.